 About Aleksa

-Trading the High Peaks of New York for the Rocky Mountains after that eye-opening visit, Aleksa is ready to experience all things big and small in Yellowstone full time.
-While she loves the larger animals of the park, insects, birds, amphibians, and all of the “little guys” continue to captivate her.
-When she is not birdwatching or hiking, you can usually find Aleksa hunched close to the ground, marveling at the creepy-crawlies of the world.
+While she does love the larger animals of the park, insects, birds, amphibians, and all of the “little guys” have captivated Aleksa since she was a kid.
+When she is not birdwatching or hiking, you can usually find Aleksa hunched close to the ground, marveling at the creepy-crawlies that make the world go ‘round.

 About Leysa